Absentee Freeholders Explained

 Tracing a Freeholder

-Do you need to be tracing a freeholder ?
-This blog post covers how to trace a freeholder and is written by the leading Freeholder Tracing agents Find UK People®.
+Do you need to trace a freeholder ?
+This blog post covers how exactly to be tracing a freeholder and is written by the leading Freeholder Tracing agents Find UK People®.

 Of course the land registry records may have an old address for the free holder of the property but normally this information is old and out of date with a very historic address and you will need to utilise a specialist tracing service to trace the freeholder to a current and contactable address so you may proceed to contact the absentee freeholder.